MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Optimize/CompactOS.md

 ```

 >[!note]
->Windows IoT Enterprise OEMs are expected to conduct thorough tests to assess perf impact of applying such additional compression beyond Compact OS against their fixed scenarios.
+>Windows IoT Enterprise OEMs are expected to conduct thorough tests to assess performance impact of applying such additional compression beyond Compact OS against their fixed scenarios.

 ## More Resources